 The tournament can be laissez-faire, with stations of games set up and teams choosing which they want to play.
 If setting up a board game tournament seems like too much, you can go in the same direction but outsource again.
 Hire a company to run a trivia tournament at your office for a similar game-style corporate team-building competition.

 12. Escape rooms

 If you want a simple event where you can show up at a location for fun corporate team building without hassling the leadership, look no further than escape rooms.
 These live-action games lock participants in a themed room, where players need to work through a series of problems and puzzles to get out.

 Usually, there is a set time frame.
 Some escape room facilities offer multiple rooms where groups can compete against one another to see who can finish first.
-Coca Cola’s escape room team building activity received laurels all around the world and became a big hit.
+Coca-Cola's escape room team building activity received laurels worldwide and became a big hit.
 The best part?
 Employees were taken by surprise.